KasperskyLab/Kaspresso/wiki/09_Kaspresso-Allure.md

 ![](https://habrastorage.org/webt/z_/ml/bj/z_mlbjspdd8uvkw4t3cafh6-g6k.png)

 ## _Details that you need to know_
-By default, Kaspresso-Allure introduces additional timeouts to assure correctness of a Video recording as much as possible.
-To summarize, these timeouts increase a test execution time to 5 seconds.
+By default, Kaspresso-Allure introduces additional timeouts to assure the correctness of a Video recording as much as possible.
+To summarize, these timeouts increase a test execution time by 5 seconds.
 You are free to change these values by customizing of `videoParams` in `Kaspresso.Builder`.
 Please, see the example above.